 In February and March of 2018, Massachusetts Democrats will meet in towns and wards across the state to elect delegates to the 2018 Democratic State Convention.
 Sometimes a sleepy affair, in years with competitive statewide races (for Governor or another of the Commonwealth’s several Constitutional Offices), the Convention is a critical hurdle for candidates hoping to appear on the Democratic Party’s September primary ballot.
-To do so, a candidate must receive the support of 15% of the delegates attending that year’s convention.
-In 2014, Governor Deval Patrick’s last year in office, there were initially five Democrat candidates seeking to succeed him in the state’s highest elected office.
+In order to do so, a candidate must receive the support of at least 15% of the delegates attending that year’s convention, usually held in June.
+In 2014, Governor Deval Patrick’s last year in office, there were initially five Democrat candidates seeking to succeed him.
 They were: Joe Avellone, Don Berwick, Martha Coakley, Steve Grossman, and Juliette Kayyem.
 Only three of five made it past the convention.

 As the September preliminary election approaches, one indication of a competitive race is the “sign war” that may break out between leading candidates and their supporters.
 The war, which involves the placement of window & yard signs, as well as larger, 4’x8′ billboards, is an attempt to saturate a voting district with so many examples of a candidate’s brand that an indelible image is left in the minds of local residents, along with the information that image contains.

 The most critical part of the brand is the candidate’s name: a good brand will create positive associations with that name, using colors, words, or graphic elements (which may be emphasized enough to become a logo).
 The only other element that almost certainly must be included is the office the candidate is seeking.
 While design decisions may best be left to professionals, an amateur can make a respectable showing in this department by using inexpensive computer programs and avoiding the errors of her competitors.